Migrants detained ahead of Rwanda flights

 Home Office director of enforcement Eddy Montgomery said it was “vital that operational detail is kept to a minimum, to protect colleagues involved and those being detained, as well as ensuring we can deliver this large-scale operation as quickly as possible”.

-Meanwhile there have been reports a failed asylum seeker has become the first to volunteer to be sent to Rwanda after being offered £3,000 to do so, prompting criticism from political opponents.
+At the same time, there were reports a failed asylum seeker had become the first person to volunteer to be sent to Rwanda after being offered £3,000 to do so, prompting criticism from political opponents.

 A Labour Party source said: “Is there any more blatant sign that (former immigration minister Robert) Jenrick was right about this all being symbolic before an election than this mad flurry of stories?